Yamaha Disklavier Power Supplies: Diagnosing & Rebuilding

-Power supply failure can occur on other generations of Disklavier, but it’s rarer.
+Power supply failure can occur on other generations of Disklavier, such as the Mark IV and E3, but it’s rarer.
 And no matter the generation, once the power supply is rebuilt, protect your Disklavier with an adequate surge protector.
+The issues described in this article aren’t usually related to power surges specifically, but it’s a worthwhile investment to protect your instrument.

 What are the symptoms?